Africa Regional HIV Grant - Removing Legal Barriers

 Human rights barriers to accessing HIV and TB services

 Any law, policy or practice that inhibits access to needed health services violates human rights and is likely to result in poor health outcomes.
-Conversely, a strong legal and policy framework that protects marginalised groups can have the opposite effect.
+Conversely, a strong law, rights and policy framework that protects marginalized groups can have the opposite effect.
 As just one example, the provision of sexual health services and information to female sex workers has been shown to lead to increased condom use and reduction in HIV and STI prevalence.
-International law is clear that discrimination on the basis age, sex, disability, marital and family status, sexual orientation, gender identity and health status (a non-exhaustive list) is prohibited.
+International law is clear that discrimination on the basis of age, sex, disability, marital and family status, sexual orientation, gender identity and health status (a non-exhaustive list) is prohibited.

-Despite the Global Fund making a commitment to the scaling up of programmes to address human rights barriers in its 2012-2016 strategy, the level of investment in such programmes has remained low (0.5% of all programme spend).
+Despite the Global Fund making a commitment to the scaling up of programmes to address human rights barriers in its 2012-2016 strategy, the level of investment in such programmes has remained low (0.5% of all programme spending).
 The Africa Regional Grant helps to address this programme imbalance.